fbpx

-Identifying and breaking unhealthy relationship patterns can feel like a daunting task, but it is essential for your mental and emotional health.
-Many people find themselves stuck in a cycle of toxic relationships and wonder how they ended up in this situation yet again.
+Many people find themselves stuck in a cycle of toxic relationships and wonder how to begin working towards healthier relationships.
 If you can relate to this, it’s important to know that you are not alone.
 The first step towards breaking these patterns is to recognize them.

 Unhealthy relationships can come in many forms and can include behaviors such as: